 This weekend here in New York has been exactly what I’ve needed.
-All I really needed was a day and night or three without needing to be anywhere or have anything to check off on one of those “I’ll just get it done tomorrow” checklists.
-Despite it being extremely hot and not having a beach to cool off at, it was a great feeling to make it home on Friday afternoon with an open schedule for the weekend.
-That night we were able to meet up with a ton of people from Holy Cross (including my roommate and his brother) in some of the Midtown bars and even had a few unexpected encounters with some other familiar faces.
+That is, a day and night (or three) without needing to be anywhere or have anything to check off my to-do list.
+Friday night we were able to meet up with a ton of people from Holy Cross (including my roommate and his brother) while bar hopping and even had a few unexpected familiar faces.
 The night turned out to be a pretty good one, but the next day ended up being even better.
-It was great to walk around the city in a more relaxed state without having to worry about getting lost or buy any necessities.
-I happened to stumble across the Brooklyn Bridge for the first time ever (5 minute walk from my place) and made the trek across, but only half way of course.
-I recommend walking across the bridge to anyone that hasn’t done it yet for an extremely good view of the river and more tall buildings.
+I walked around the city in a much more relaxed state without having to worry about getting lost or buy any necessities.
+I happened to stumble across the Brooklyn Bridge for the first time ever (5 minute walk from my place) and made the trek halfway across.
+I recommend it to anyone, just watch out for the bikers and tourists.

 Kevin Gallagher '13